jackyaway/openwrt/README.md

    5. Be respectful and mindful.
 I dedicate my free time to maintain and improve this project, and I do it for the benefit of the community.
 Remember that I'm not a full-time developer or support team—I'm just an individual sharing my work.
 Constructive feedback is always welcome, but please refrain from being overly critical or demanding.

-## Support the Project
+## Support the NSS support Project

+Developer comment on NSS support:

-I never really thought about setting up donations before, but with so many people being receptive and appreciative and asking how to contribute, I figured, why not?
+"I never really thought about setting up donations before, but with so many people being receptive and appreciative and asking how to contribute, I figured, why not?
 Of course, this project also builds on the incredible work done by the talented devs upstream who put in countless hours into OpenWrt itself.
-I’ll definitely continue working on this, but if you’d like to support, every bit helps.
+I’ll definitely continue working on this, but if you’d like to support, every bit helps."

+Donations will go to him

 [![Donate with PayPal](./paypal.png)](https://www.paypal.com/donate?business=3V3H2SZFY7DNQ&item_name=Maintaining+NSS+fork+of+OpenWRT+and+NSS+packages.)
 <a href="https://cash.app/$austinzk">